Faculty Lifetime Achievement Award

 Emeritus Professor of Sociology

-Dr. Shostak has held many prestigious appointments, including President of the Pennsylvania Sociological Society, Chair of the Sociological Practice Section of the American Sociological Association and of the Philadelphia Committee on Civic Policy.
+Art Shostak, PhD has held many prestigious appointments, including President of the Pennsylvania Sociological Society, Chair of the Sociological Practice Section of the American Sociological Association and of the Philadelphia Committee on Civic Policy.
 He was also the recipient of the 2002 Lifetime Achievement Award in Sociological Practice from the American Sociological Association.
-Dr. Shostak served as a consultant to the New Communities Section of the U.S. Department of Housing and Urban Development, the U.S. Department of Energy, the Philadelphia Anti-Poverty Program, and school systems across the country.
+Shostak served as a consultant to the New Communities Section of the U.S. Department of Housing and Urban Development, the U.S. Department of Energy, the Philadelphia Anti-Poverty Program, and school systems across the country.

-During his career, Dr. Shostak has authored, edited or co-edited thirty-four books, with three more books now in preparation, and more than 160 articles.
+During his career, Art Shostak, PhD has authored, edited or co-edited thirty-four books, with three more books now in preparation, and more than 160 articles.